cck37/cck37.github.io/src/resume/resume.typ

   date: "September 2017 - Present",
   location: "Holmdel, NJ",
   details: [
-    - Architected and built an SSO capable login app and migration tools using AWS Cognito and MUI for >50k login requests daily
+    - Architected and built an SSO capable *React* login app and migration tools using *AWS Cognito*, *MUI*, and *Tauri* for >50k login requests daily
-    - Created and planned an import utility using AWS Step Functions and Lambdas to process >100K records from CSVs into a MSSQL database
+    - Created and planned an import utility using *AWS Step Functions*, *Lambdas*, and a *.NET API* to process >100K records from CSVs into a *MSSQL* database
-    - Researched and developed a React + .NET application to replace a legacy payment processing system, reducing processing errors by 90%
+    - Researched and developed a *React* + *.NET* application to replace a legacy payment processing system, reducing processing errors by 90%
     - Increased case throughput of offshore teams by 200%.
   ]
 )